 Sortli (a play on the phrase ‘sort out your life’) is a fun, informative and easy-to-navigate, free mobile app for young people to help them with their transition to independence.

 Sortli is a pocket guide companion to services and support.
-It provides a step-by-step guide for all the important areas of a young person’s life, such as finding a place to live, looking after their health, managing their budget, finding a job, doing training or education and general life skills.
+It provides a step-by-step guide for all the important areas of a young person’s life, such as finding a place to live, looking after their health, managing their budget, finding a job, doing training or education, understanding their legal rights and learning general life skills.

 The app is intended for young people aged 15 to 18 living in care and engages young people to think about their future goals and how they see themselves living as independent adults in their community.
 Those who have transitioned from care may also find it useful.

-Sortli was originally developed in partnership between young people who have transitioned from care, CREATE Foundation and the Queensland Department of Communities, Child Safety and Disability Services as a tool to support transition to independence planning.
-The app has now been developed with the Department of Health and Human Services for Victoria and will complement resources for young people transitioning from or that have left out of home care.
+Sortli was originally developed in partnership between young people who have transitioned from care, CREATE Foundation and the Queensland Department of Communities, Child Safety and Disability Services, as a tool to support transition to independence planning.
+The app has now been developed with the Department of Health and Human Services for young people in Victoria, the Commonwealth Department of Social Services and the Department of Communities for young people in Western Australia, and the Department for Child Protection for young people in South Australia.
+Each version features state-specific information and will complement resources for young people transitioning from, or who have left, out of home care.

 Sortli can be downloaded from Apple, Android and Windows stores.
 Notifications will be sent to app users each time the app is improved or updated.

-Click here to download the Sortli information flyer.
+Click here to download the Sortli information flyer for workers.